eliatra/opensearch-k8s-operator/docs/userguide/main.md

 #### PVC

 The default option is persistent storage via PVCs.
-You can explicity define the `storageClass` if needed:
+You can explicitly define the `storageClass` if needed:

 ```yaml
 nodePools: